-The endometrium is the lining of the uterus (womb).
-Endometriosis is the growth of endometrial tissue outside the uterus.
-It usually arises close to the uterus within the pelvis—the lower part of the abdomen.
-The mass is also called an “endometrioma,”.
+Endometriosis is the growth of endometrial tissue (tissue that lines the womb and is shed as menstrual flow) outside the uterus (womb).
+It usually arises close to the uterus within the pelvis — the lower part of the abdomen.
+The mass is also called an 'endometrioma'.
 Endometriosis outside the pelvis occurs in about 12% of women with endometriosis.

 What is cutaneous endometriosis?

-Cutaneous endometriosis is endometriosis in the skin, and is rare.
+Cutaneous endometriosis is endometriosis in the skin and is rare.
 It was first described by Villar in 1860.
-It commonly occurs in a surgical incision from a previous gynaecological or abdominal surgery, such as Caesarian section, hysterectomy or laparoscopic surgery.
-It also called “scar endometriosis”.
+It commonly occurs in a surgical incision from a previous gynaecological or abdominal surgery, such as caesarean section, hysterectomy or laparoscopic surgery but can also develop spontaneously.
+It also called 'scar endometriosis'.

-The most common sites for cutaneous endometriosis are the abdominal wall, the umbilicus and the extremities.
+The most common sites for cutaneous endometriosis are the abdominal wall, umbilicus, vulva, and the extremities.

 What causes cutaneous endometriosis?

-- The Transportation Theory states that endometrial cells are transported outside the uterus via the lymphatic system or other route.
+- The transportation theory states that endometrial cells are transported outside the uterus via the lymphatic system or another route.

-- The Metaplasma Theory states that endometrial cells may develop in the coelomic mesothelium in the presence of high oestrogen levels or other stimulus.
+- The metaplasma theory states that endometrial cells may develop in the coelomic mesothelium in the presence of high oestrogen levels or another stimulus.

 What are the clinical features of cutaneous endometriosis?